Photo credit: Anja Wettergren

 If you have questions that aren’t answered here, please send an email to .

 - Yes!
-We are confident and excited about the roller derby that’s to come in 2021, and the planning for that to happen is starting in fall 2020.
+We are confident and excited about the roller derby that’s to come in 2022, and the planning for that is underway.

-We don’t know when roller derby will return in full in each location but our robust return-to-play guidelines give us a framework for each league based on the local area’s rates of infection.
+We don’t know when roller derby will return in full to each location but our robust return-to-play guidelines give us a framework for each league based on the local area’s rates of infection.

 Why are you selling insurance during a pandemic?

-If members do not feel comfortable purchasing insurance now, we are extending discounts into winter 2021.
+If members do not feel comfortable purchasing insurance now, we are extending discounts into 2022.
 We will continue to offer policy renewals at a discount to ensure that members who do not want it to lapse may purchase it.

 Why didn’t I get a refund for 2020 insurance?

 - Insurance products are, unfortunately, not designed for providing the user with money back if you’re not able to use it.
 This is not a structure that WFTDI can change, but we continue to provide insurance in the hopes that if you need it to help pay for injury or liability costs, it’s available for you to use.

 COVID-19 presented a significant economic challenge to everyone — including WFTDA and WFTDI.
 We paid for the 2020 policy in full, in advance, and less than 50% of the number of skaters anticipated purchased the insurance due to the pandemic.

 What can you do for me, and for the community, with 2022 being uncertain?